-Faculty in our department are internationally renowned scholars whose research interests include mass-incarceration, urban policing, sexual violence, immigration control, prisoner reentry, juvenile justice, gender and race in crime and punishment, and drug policies.
+Faculty in our department are internationally renowned scholars whose research interests include mass-incarceration, urban policing, immigration control, prisoner reentry, juvenile justice, gender and race in crime and punishment, politics of reproduction, forensic science, crime in the Caribbean, and drug policies.
 We offer a unique interdisciplinary graduate curriculum drawing upon Criminology, Sociology, Political Science, Psychology, Law and History.
-Areas of teaching and research in the Department include criminal justice; law & society; human rights; policy evaluation; critical legal studies; punishment & society; feminist criminology; race theory; law & society, and history.
+Areas of teaching and research in the Department include criminal justice, law & society, human rights, policy evaluation, critical legal studies, punishment & society, feminist criminology, race theory, and history.

-The Justice Studies Master’s program prepares graduates for careers in criminal justice administration, research and policy centers, public institutions, community organizations and nonprofit agencies, as well as for doctoral programs and research positions in public agencies.
+The M.S.
+Justice Studies program prepares graduates for careers in criminal justice administration, research and policy centers, public institutions, community organizations, and nonprofit agencies, as well as for doctoral programs and research positions in public agencies.